pkmn/engine/src/lib/gen1/README.md

 [`Pokemon`](https://github.com/smogon/pokemon-showdown/blob/master/sim/pokemon.ts) class, and static party information is saved in fields beginning with "`stored`" or "`base`".

-For ergonomics and for performance ([locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference)), the level, type, HP, and status from `Pokemon` are redundantly stored `ActivePokemon` and synchronized during switches.

 #### `MoveSlot`

 A `MoveSlot` is a data-type for a `(move, current pp)` pair.
 A pared down version of Pokémon